bakeronit/acropora_kenti_wgs/README.md

-## Population genomics of *Acropora tenius* on the Great Barrier Reef
+## Population genomics of *Acropora kenti* on the Great Barrier Reef

 Analysis and code including in this project